eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 fraction of unstaked Ether; $$\alpha^\star\gg f^\star$$.

 The bad news for opponents of runaway staking is that long
-$$t\to\infty$$ term, $$\alpha^\star$$ approaches zero, so
+$$t\to\infty$$ term, the inflation fixed point $$\alpha^\star$$ approaches zero, so $$s^\star\to1$$.
-$$s^\star\to1$$.
 Ethereum would undergo cycles of inflation/deflation which we expect to die down, until an "L2 future" is reached.
 This is the scenario, recognized by many others where most Ether is staked, with the majority used for settlement of L2 rollups.

 Given all the above, we advise caution.
-Intervening to reduce the issuance yield curve seems quite capable of exaccerbating the very problems we seek to avoid, or causing even worse problems; if you think Near-100\% staking is bad, have you tried Near-0\%?
+Intervening to reduce the issuance yield curve seems quite capable of exaccerbating the very problems we seek to avoid, or causing even worse problems.

 ## Modeling an Open Zeppelin[^humor]